 Our most famous route is the Gold Belt Scenic Byway.
 This scenic drive takes you along the historic railroad and stagecoach routes where the most prominent, populated mining towns were located: Florissant, Victor, Canon City, Florence and nearby Cripple Creek.
 These scenic drives can take anywhere from two to eight hours and is about 135 miles total.
 Drive part of it or drive it all, but don’t forget to stop and take in each of the areas main attractions.

 2. Golden Loop Historic Parkway

 We also recommend the Golden Loop Historic Parkway, which was made famous during the gold rush in the 1890s.
 This area includes the Cripple Creek and Victor mining areas and takes you through historic mining backcountry roads.

-Another favorite drive is Pikes Peak Highway.
+Another one of our favorite scenic drives near Colorado Springs is the Pikes Peak Highway.
 Take the trip up to the mountain’s summit and overlook the city.
 This 19-mile road starts at 7,400 feet and climbs up to 14,115 feet at the top of the mountain.
 On your way up, you’ll see beautiful trees, serene lakes, hills and mountaintops.

 A "hidden gem" is the Russell Tutt Scenic Highway.
 It takes you to the Will Rodgers Shrine inside the Cheyenne Mountain Zoo.
-It's only a 1.4 mile drive up the mountain and it provides amazing views of Colorado Springs.
+It's only a 1.4-mile drive up the mountain and it provides amazing views of Colorado Springs.
 The cost is included in your zoo admission for that day.
-Learn More

-The fall months are especially pretty for these drives, so be sure to bring your camera to capture the golden hues of the trees and other foliage.
+The fall months are especially pretty for these Colorado scenic drives, so be sure to bring your camera to capture the golden hues of the trees and other foliage.